AdaCore/gnatstudio/docs/users_guide/main_window.rst

-The actual output of the compilation is displayed in the :guilabel:`Messages` view but is also parsed and many of its messages are displayed more conveniently in the :guilabel:`Locations` view (se :ref:`The_Locations_View`).
+The actual output of the compilation is displayed in the :guilabel:`Messages` view but is also parsed and many of its messages are displayed more conveniently in the :guilabel:`Locations` view (see :ref:`The_Locations_View`).
 When a compilation finishes, GPS displays the total elapsed time.